 “I always wanted to own an expedition vehicle, but eventually, I realised that cost and practicality had to mesh with the dream.
 Already a Jeep owner, I enjoy my 4-wheel drive and for me, a prerequisite was to have the same on my expedition vehicle.
 I also reminded myself that I live in the UK and not on the continent, so space on some of the roads, and places to park up, can be more restrictive.
 It was then that I put a search into eBay for 4-wheel drive campers and motorhomes and discovered Bongos.
 Most were located over 80 miles away, but one was, as they say ‘in my neck of the woods’, down the road.
 It was only after I bought it, that I remembered I actually knew two people with Bongos (one a family man, one a single woman) who separately told me how much they loved them.
 The other thing that swung it for me, was the interior build quality and the ‘James Bond’ style electric window blinds (see ‘The Spy Who Loved Me’, Karl Stromberg’s sea palace, ‘Atlantis’).

 “When I bought my Bongo, I was told about a facebook community, and a couple of businesses local to me.
 What I have come to realise, is how much of a following Mazda Bongo’s and Ford Freda’s have and what a friendly and supportive bunch the Bongonauts are.”

-The Bongo Buddy website has been created as a direct result of Richard’s experience of the various facebook groups, forums, and businesses, who support Mazda Bongo and Ford Freda owners and realising that quite a lot of owner requests for help and advice are repeated in many different places across the Internet.
-Bongo Buddy’s aim is to aggregate the best information available and present it in one location, in a clear and easily accessible way, therefore enabling any UK Bongo owner, wherever they may be, or end up, to access timely information.
+The Bongo Buddy website was created as a direct result of Richard’s experience of the various facebook groups, forums, and businesses, who support Mazda Bongo and Ford Freda owners, and realising that quite a lot of owner requests for help and advice are repeated in many different places across the Internet.
+Bongo Buddy’s aim has always been to aggregate the best information available and present it in one location, in a clear and easily accessible way, therefore enabling any UK Bongo owner, wherever they may be, or end up, to access timely information.